 WooCommerce on the other hand is being used by electronic appliances maker Singer, who uses it to sell products through a website and Facebook.
 The WooCommerce for Facebook module has allowed Singer to reach additional customers and thus increase sales.

 Clearly then, both WooCommerce and Shopify can be used for a variety of requirements, no matter the size of the business.
 But which one should you choose for your online business?
-Let’s take a deeper look to help you find the answer.
+In this WooCommerce vs Shopify comparison, we’ll take a deeper look to help you find the answer.

 |Platform transaction fees||Up to 2% of each sale (Exempted by using Shopify Payments)||None|